 Dwarf Korean Lilac plant can also be grafted to a standard and grown in very much the same way as a rose standard.

 In small tree form, this plant makes an excellent patio feature or garden accent.

-To grow a standard coffee tree, you must start with an established plant from a nursery.
-Look for a small plant that is no more than eight inches high.
+To grow a standard coffee tree, start with an established plant from a nursery.
+Look for a small plant that is no more than eight inches tall.
 Pay close attention to the shape and growth habits of the plant.
 Remember that you need a strong, central stem to attain your goal of a taller, upright tree.

 Be sure to catch the emerging shoots while they are still young and tender.
 If you have to cut back thicker stems, the injuries will leave scars on the trunk of your tree.

 Continue pinching and trimming back unwanted growth for a couple of years.
 Staking is not necessary with coffee plants.
-The strong, central stem should grow straight and tall naturally.
+The strong, clear stems should grow straight and tall naturally.
 At the end of two years, your mini-coffee tree will have shiny, attractive leaves and pretty coffee berries.